Kim-SeongGeon/Personal-Portfolio/README.theventi.md

 ## 🎬 Demo Video

-This is a demonstration of the main features of the Venti Café Kiosk system.
+Key features of the Venti Café Kiosk system demonstrated in a GIF (converted from MP4)
-(Note: GIFs may take some time to load.)
+(*Note: GIF files may take a while to load.)
 - ☕ Menu Selection
 - 🛒 Add to Cart
 - 💳 Payment Processing